urql-graphql/urql-exchange-graphcache/docs/help.md

 match the `__typename` field that exists in the cache, if any.
 This is because it's not possible to return a different type for a single field.

+Please check your schema for the type that your resolver has to return, then add a `__typename` field to your returned resolver value that matches this type.

 ## (9) Invalid resolver value <a id="9"></a>

 > Invalid resolver value: The field at `???` is a scalar (number, boolean, etc),